 Figure 13.1 An Overview of the Formulation.
 We represent a test image (left), which is potentially occluded (top) or corrupted (bottom), as a sparse linear combination of all the training images (middle) plus sparse errors (right) due to occlusion or corruption.
 Red (darker) coefficients correspond to training images of the correct individual.
-The algorithm determines the true identity (indicated with a red box at second row and third column) from 700 training images of 100 individuals (7 each) in the standard AR face database.
+The algorithm determines the true identity (indicated with a red box at second row and third column) from 700 training images of 100 individuals (7 each) in the standard AR face database [MB98].

-to perform classification.2 Instead of using the generic dictionaries mentioned above, we represent a test sample using a data-driven dictionary, whose base elements are the training samples themselves.
-If sufficient training samples are available from each class, it will be possible to represent the test sample as a linear combination of just those training samples from the same class.
+available from each class, it will be possible to represent the test sample as a linear combination of just those training samples from the same class.
 This representation is naturally sparse, involving only a small fraction of the overall training database.
 We will see that in many problems of interest, it is actually the sparsest linear representation of the test sample in terms of this dictionary, and can be recovered efficiently via sparse optimization.
 Seeking the sparsest representation therefore automatically discriminates between the various classes present in the training set.
 Figure 13.1 illustrates this simple idea using face recognition as an example.
 Sparse representation also provides a simple yet surprisingly effective means of rejecting invalid test samples not arising from any class in the training database: these samples' sparsest representations tend to involve many dictionary elements, spanning multiple classes.

 We will motivate and study this new approach to classification within the context of automatic face recognition.
 Human faces are arguably the most extensively studied object in image-based recognition.
-This is partly due to the remarkable face recognition capability of the human visual system [2], and partly due to numerous important applications for face recognition technology [497].
+This is partly due to the remarkable face recognition capability of the human visual system [SBOR06], and partly due to numerous important applications for face recognition technology [ZCPR03].
 In addition, technical issues associated with face recognition are sufficiently representative of object recognition and even data classification in general.
 In this chapter, the application of sparse representation and compressed sensing to face recognition yields new insights into compensating gross image error or facial occlusion in the context of face recognition.